 Special Olympics Athletes Celebrated on Campus Each Year

-Sign up by contacting the CEPP Office (617-898-2320), Ms. Geyling-Moore, a student board member or by sending a message to firstname.lastname@example.org.
-Click here to download the CEPP sign up sheet (PDF).
+Sign up for weekly commitments by returning this completed Signup FORM to the CEPP office (basement of Wigglesworth Hall).
+You may also sign up by contacting the CEPP Office (617-898-2320), Ms. Geyling-Moore, a student board member or by sending a message to firstname.lastname@example.org.
 Most students are placed according to their schedule preferences in September (pending site needs and transportation).

 Tutoring and Classroom Assistance